neuro-team-femto/lab_manual/docs/being-a-lab-member/how-we-do-things/travel.md

 If you are an employee in the academic sector (typically with us, if you have a work contract from CNRS, or perhaps one of the lab's other [tutelles](../../about-the-lab/about-our-operating-institutions)):

 1. you need to have a pre-established "ordre de mission" (OM) before you travel.
-Recall that, like sophisticated electrons, civil servants are in [one of five possible states](time-management/) (in the lab, in holiday, on sick leave, in _teletravail_ or... on travel), and that each of the four later states have to be reported in advance (first to your PI, then using CNRS tools, see below)
+Recall that, like sophisticated electrons, civil servants are in [one of five possible states](../time-management/) (in the lab, in holiday, on sick leave, in _teletravail_ or... on travel), and that each of the four later states have to be reported in advance (first to your PI, then using CNRS tools, see below)

-2. you should never (NEVER) advance your own travel costs (e.g. buy a train ticket, pay reservation for hotel, pay conference registration), otherwise we will not be able to reimburse you.
+2. you should never advance your own travel costs (e.g. buy a train ticket, pay reservation for hotel, pay conference registration), otherwise we will not be able to reimburse you.

 !!! warning "Read again"
-	You should never advance your own travel costs, otherwise we won't be able to reimburse you.
-This is also true if we have academic guests, especially from abroad: make sure they know this as early as possible when discussing a possible visit.
+	You should NEVER advance your own travel costs, otherwise we won't be able to reimburse you.
+This is also true if we have academic guests, especially from abroad: make sure they know this fact as early as possible when discussing a possible visit.

 3. instead, all travel reservations have to be made using the official CNRS plateform, which also automatically issues your "ordre de mission".